-At Northwood Primary School we have appointed the following Deputy Designated Leads: Rachel Peart and Paul Sanderson.
-Laura Robinson and Zoe Beach are also part of the Safeguarding Team.
-The Deputy Designated Leads are trained to the same standard as the Designated Safeguarding Lead.
+At Hurworth Primary School we have appointed the following Deputy Designated Lead: Mrs Joanne Passman who is part of the safeguarding team.
+The Deputy Designated Safeguarding Lead is trained to the same standard as the Designated Safeguarding Lead.
 Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies the ultimate LEAD RESPONSIBILITY for child protection will not be delegated and remains with the Designated Safeguarding Lead.